plausible/website/_posts/2021-08-03-how-we-scaled-customer-support-for-4-000-subscribers-and-1-000-monthly-trials-as-a-bootstrapped-saas.md

 ## Self-hosted support should be mutual

-Plausible is [a fully open source product](https://plausible.io/open-source-website-analytics).
+Plausible is [an open source product](https://plausible.io/open-source-website-analytics).
 We have [a self-hosted version](https://plausible.io/self-hosted-web-analytics) which is about giving back to the community.
-It's completely free to use and it's not some inferior product with "light" features.
-You get the same dashboard using our cloud product as you do self-hosting it.
+It's completely free to use.

 Self-hosting does bring a large volume of support questions.
 Pretty much all of them are highly technical, as managing your server infrastructure is no easy feat.